 Before we dive in, let’s first be clear on what we mean by “deep stacks”.
 Any situations where you have lots of chips in relation to the size of the big blinds are said to be “deep”.
 It doesn’t matter whether you’re in a poker tournament or a cash game.

-A tournament where everyone begins with lots of chips will often bear this name, sometimes spelled “deepstack”.
+A tournament where everyone begins with lots of chips will often bear this name.
+Sometimes, it may be spelt as “Deepstack”.
 For example, if you go to Natural8’s tournament lobby, you will be able to find games such as the Bounty Hunters Deepstack Turbo and Omaholic Bounty Deepstack.
-However, this term can also be used to refer to an individual in a cash game who is sitting on a sizable stack.
+This term can also be used to refer to an individual in a cash game who is sitting on a sizable stack.

-An exact number of Big Blinds is hard to define, but anything north of 100 is heading towards deep stack territory.
+It’s hard to define the exact number of Big Blinds required before one could be said to have a deep stack, but anything north of 100 is heading towards deep stack territory.
 Stacks of 150 BB or more would certainly be considered deep.

 Short Stack Comparisons

 Many players are better at playing when short on chips than with a deep stack.
 In truth, it’s easier to play a shorter stack size, with simple strategies like push-fold coming into play.

 With fewer decisions to be made, it becomes all about making the correct pre-flop call and getting chips into the pot.
 But deep stack situations are much more testing, and they’re not for everyone.
 Here are some of the main differences with deep stack games, which could mean they’re not right for you.

 Time-consuming.
 Deep-stacked games last much longer, which not only potentially impacts ROI but also tires you out mentally.
 Patience is important, but so is stamina.

 Post-flop play.
 The emphasis is more on what happens after the flop, an area where experienced players tend to dominate.
 There’s a lot of room to be creative and weaker players can become predictable.